Find Existential Therapy

 47 West Polk Street, Chicago, Illinois 60605

 Samuel Macy is a Psychologist in Chicago, Illinois and has been in practice for 10 years.
-They treat Sexual Identity, Parenting Concerns, Infidelity.
+They treat Performance Anxiety, Personal Growth, Sexual Concerns.

 With an appreciation for the many facets of identity that shape each person’s worldview, I offer an engaging and culturally-informed approach to therapy.